 What are Green Investments?

-For example, this could be a huge corporation like General Electric who is involved in developing electric generators powered by the wind, to a small start-up business in the solar panel or biofuel industry.
+For instance, this could be a massive corporation like General Electric (GE) which is involved in developing electric generators powered by the wind or a small start-up business in the solar panel or biofuel industry.

 Types of Green Investment Products

-There are several investment vehicles when it comes to investing in the green economy such as:
+There are several investment vehicles when it comes to investing in the green economy.
+These include:

-- Shares – You can invest directly in one or more companies’ shares that are connected with the green economy almost anywhere in the world and you can make the decisions which shares to buy or sell.
-In doing so you would need to accept that you are more likely to be taking a medium to high level of risk.
-This is because the shares are likely to be invested in smaller companies that have not been trading for many years and operate in high-risk sectors like biofuels and wind farms.
+- Shares – Alternatively, you can invest directly in companies’ shares that are connected with the green economy almost anywhere in the world, while you are at liberty to decide which shares to buy or sell.
+However, investing in shares means that you are taking a medium to high level of risk due to the fact that you are likely investing in companies that operate in high-risk sectors.

 Which are the market sectors green investors may invest in?